-- Sec.
-57. (1) If a sentence of a court-martial as lawfully adjudged and approved includes a forfeiture of pay or allowances, the forfeiture may apply to pay or allowances becoming due on or after the date the sentence is approved by the convening authority.
+- (1) If a sentence of a court-martial as lawfully adjudged and approved includes a forfeiture of pay or allowances, the forfeiture may apply to pay or allowances becoming due on or after the date the sentence is approved by the convening authority.
 A forfeiture shall not extend to pay or allowances accrued before the date of sentence. - (2) A period of confinement included in the sentence of a court-martial begins to run from the date the accused is confined pursuant to the sentence.
 If a person has been confined before the sentence because the person was unable to furnish a bond for the offense, the court-martial shall specifically grant a credit against the sentence for the amount of time confined before sentencing.
 A period during which the sentence to confinement is suspended shall not be computed as service of the term of confinement and shall not affect the power of the convening authority to vacate the suspension during the current enlistment of the accused. - (3) Each sentence of a court-martial is effective on the date the sentence is ordered executed. - (4) On application by an accused who is under sentence to confinement that has not been ordered executed, the convening authority or, if the accused is no longer under the convening authority's jurisdiction, the governor may defer service of the sentence to confinement.
 The deferment shall terminate when the sentence is ordered executed.
 The deferment may be rescinded at any time by the officer who granted the deferment or, if the accused is no longer under the officer's jurisdiction, by the governor.

-32.1058 Sentence of confinement; execution; discipline and treatment to which imprisoned person subject; omission of words "hard labor" from sentence; duty of keeper or officer in charge of county jail to receive or confine prisoner; form of writ; fine; commitment of accused upon failure to pay fine; form; proceeds of fines; costs of prosecution.
+32.1058 Sentence of confinement; execution; discipline and treatment to which imprisoned individual subject; omission of words "hard labor†from sentence; duty of keeper or officer in charge of county jail to receive or confine prisoner; proceeds of fines; costs of prosecution.

-- Sec.
-58. (1) A sentence of confinement issued by a court-martial may be carried into execution by confinement in a place allowed by section 10 as designated by the convening authority.
-A person confined is subject to the same discipline and treatment as a person imprisoned by a civil court of the state. - (2) The omission of the words, "hard labor", from a sentence of a court-martial adjudging confinement does not deprive the authority executing that sentence of the power to require hard labor as a part of the - (3) The keeper or officer in charge of a county jail shall receive a person ordered into confinement before trial by the convening authority and a person sentenced to confinement by a military court and shall confine the persons according to law.
-A keeper or officer in charge shall not require payment of a fee or compensation for receiving or confining the prisoner. - (4) If a sentence of confinement is imposed, the convening authority shall issue a writ in the following or similar form:
+- (1) A sentence of confinement issued by a court-martial may be carried into execution by confinement in a place allowed by section 10 as designated by the convening authority.
+An individual confined is subject to the same discipline and treatment as an individual imprisoned by a civil court of this state. - (2) The omission of the words "hard labor" from a sentence of a court-martial adjudging confinement does not deprive the authority executing that sentence of the power to require hard labor as a part of the punishment. - (3) The keeper or officer in charge of a county jail shall receive an individual ordered into confinement before trial by the convening authority and an individual sentenced to confinement by a military court and shall confine the individual according to law.
+A keeper or officer in charge shall not require payment of a fee or compensation for receiving or confining the prisoner. - (4) The proceeds of all fines in summary, special, and general courts-martial cases must be paid to the general fund of this state.
+The costs of prosecution must be paid out of the funds appropriated to the office of the adjutant general.